lefitzgerald/Berkeley-Bike-Pedestrian-Crashes-2021/README.md

 * Filter for Collision Type and select Cyclist and Cyclist Pedestrian
 * Answer: Bicycles were at fault for most collisions at 29 and drivers were just after at 24.

-4. What was the percentage breakdown of injury severity among cyclist collisions?
+4. What was the percentage breakdown of injury severity among collisions involving a cyclist?
 * Insert Pivot Table 5
 * Values: Case Number (COUNTA)
 * Rows: Collision Type then Injury Severity